fongandrew/hydeout/_posts/2020-08-20-grep-command-line-tools-1.md

 a: process a binary file as if it were text

-I remember those flags by just thinking "hernia".
+I remember those flags by thinking "hernia".
 Pretty weird, but it works.

 I also use the above command when grepping through source code because I pulled the source from all pages I was fuzzing with `meg` or the`-od` flag in ffuf (that's the flag to save all responses into the (o)utput (d)irectory that you pass to the `-od` flag.)